LittleKingsguard/Eternity-Core/CharacterOptions/Talents/Expanded/Magic/Primalism/General/DestroyerAspect.md

 *A physical fire can be smothered by sand.
 This is a failing of the Physical to reflect the ideal form.
 The true flame is consumption itself.
 It does not care for the laws of Alchemy, for it will consume those too.*
 -- Codex of the Burning Soul, Book III

+The practitioner bridges their understanding of their chosen aspect into its darkest and most all-consuming uses, tainting their attuned Shape with that of Oblivion, and its pure destructive essences.

 Suitable Aspects:
 * Flame